Kuinini Manumua

-Kuinini Manumua (born 12 December 2000) is a Tongan-American weightlifter.
+Kuinini Juanita Mechteld Manumua (born 12 December 2000) is a Tongan-American weightlifter.
 She competed at the 2020 Summer Olympics in the Women's +87 kg category, the first athlete representing Tonga to do so.
 She placed in eighth.

 Career

 Kuinini Manumua was born on 12 December 2000 in American Samoa.
 She was raised as a child in her parents' home country of Tonga, living in the village of Ha’alaufuli in Vava'u, but her family moved to San Francisco when Manumua was 10.
 As a high school freshman, Manumua began weightlifting as an extracurricular activity.
 At the age of 17, Manumua qualified for the American youth world weightlifting team, and won bronze at the 2017 Youth World Weightlifting Championships in the women's +75 kg category, representing the United States of America.

 Manumua competed at the 2018 Junior World Weightlifting Championships, representing the United States of America in the women's +90 kg category.
 She lifted 101 kg in snatch and 130 kg in clean & jerk, coming in fifth place.
 Manumua's first participation representing Tonga was at the 2018 World Weightlifting Championships, where she competed in the women's +87 kg category.
 Manumua placed 21st, lifting 98 kg in snatch and 129 kg in clean & jerk.

-Speaking to Matangi Tonga, Manumua explained that part of her reasoning for switching teams from the USA to Tonga was that "I wanted to represent my little country so it can, hopefully, be the beginning of something for other Tongan girls like me, to feel inspired to do weightlifting.
+Speaking to Matangi Tonga, Manumua explained that part of her reasoning for switching teams from the US to Tonga was that "I wanted to represent my little country so it can, hopefully, be the beginning of something for other Tongan girls like me, to feel inspired to do weightlifting.
 Or just lifting in general.
 In addition, I also wanted Tonga to have more recognition in sports, and I feel a lot of pride in representing Tonga."

 In 2019, Manumua competed for Tonga in the Oceania Weightlifting Championships in the women's +87 kg category.
 She placed fifth place in snatch, lifting 80 kg.
 Manumua also took part in the 2019 World Weightlifting Championships, representing Tonga in the Women's +87 kg group.
 She lifted 96 kg in snatch and 115 kg in clean & jerk, placing 19th.